(he, him, his), Visiting Assistant Professor

 I'm a historian of the United States and the world.
 At WWU, I teach HIST 104: America since 1865; HIST 391: History of the Pacific Northwest; HIST 390: US & International Terrorism; and HIST 357: The United States in the Cold War.

-My book, Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism, launches in September 2021 with University of North Carolina Press (Justice, Power, and Politics series).
+My book, Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism, was published in September 2021 with University of North Carolina Press (Justice, Power, and Politics series).
 I also co-edited, Science for the People: Documents from America’s Movement of Radical Scientists (University of Massachusetts Press, 2018).
 My writing has appeared in Jacobin, Washington Post, Radical History Review, and The Sixties.

 I hold a PhD (2016) and MA (2011) in History from the University of Massachusetts Amherst and a BA in History (magna cum laude, 2008) from the University of Southern Maine.